JDN89/thinking-in-javah/README.md

 ## Type Information:

+To summarize, .class files are created at compile-time, and RTTI and Reflection are techniques used at runtime to interact with these loaded classes.

+- Java's compile-time process involves converting .java source code into bytecode (.class files).
+The compiler doesn't examine .class files during the compilation.
+Rather, it produces these .class files.

 chapter overview:

 all the things below are to show how the JVM finds the right object at runtime.